 At the risk of tooting my own horn, I am going to agree with Trish.
 These vegan chicken-style pot pies from my cookbook changed my dinner game.
 As I pulled these little guys from the oven I realised I could feed my family vegan meals and I didn’t have to turn myself inside-out to do it.
 These vegan pot pies are simple, inexpensive and wonderfully traditional.

 A little over a year ago Page Street Publishing approached me to produce a vegan cookbook that would appeal to both vegans and omnivores.
-Being that my whole brand is about feeding plant-based meals to committed omnivores it felt like a great fit.
+Being that my whole brand is about feeding plant-based meals to committed omnivores – you can read about that in my about page – it felt like a great fit.
 Besides being omni-friendly, we decided to try and create a vegan cookbook specifically for families.

 For me, that meant two things.
 Firstly, I wanted to fill my book with recipes that even the busiest of bees would have to time to create so they had to be simple and fuss-free.
+I live on fuss-free; recipes you can just walk away from, literally.
+Check out my walk-away chickpea tomato and spinach curry.
 Secondly, I needed the recipes to be both approachable and affordable.

 MY GAME CHANGING VEGAN POT PIE RECIPE